filamentphp/filament/packages/forms/docs/06-advanced.md

 This alone unlocks many customization possibilities.

-The package is also able to inject many utilities to use inside these callback functions, as parameters.
+The package is also able to inject many utilities to use inside these closures, as parameters.

 If you wish to access the current state (value) of the component, define a `$state` parameter: